MetabolicEngineeringGroupCBMA/old_site/_protocols/super-snik.md

 ## Notes

-This procedure is based on the alkaline lysis procedure developed by Birnboim and Doly (Nucleic Acids Research 7:1513, 1979).
+This procedure is based on the alkaline lysis procedure described in [Birnboim, H.C., Doly, J., 1979.
+A rapid alkaline extraction procedure for screening recombinant plasmid DNA.
+Nucleic Acids Res.
+7, 1513–1523.](https://www.ncbi.nlm.nih.gov/pubmed/388356).

 The procedure takes advantage of the fact that plasmids are relatively small super coiled DNA molecules and bacterial chromosomal DNA is much larger and less supercoiled.
 This difference in topology allows for selective precipitation of the chromosomal DNA and cellular proteins from plasmids and RNA molecules.
 The cells are lysed under alkaline conditions, which denatures both nucleic acids and proteins, and when the solution is neutralized by the addition of Potassium Acetate, chromosomal DNA and proteins precipitate because it is impossible for them to renature correctly (they are so large).
 Plasmids renature correctly and stay in solution, effectively separating them from chromosomal DNA and proteins.